 On September 1, 1939, German armed forces invaded Poland, sparking World War II.
 The Berlin-Rome race never happened.
 The factories that were to have built KdF-Wagens for German families were given over to producing Porsche-designed military vehicles instead.
 Only one Type 64 had been built by this time, but a second was completed later.

-The one sold in Monterey was, technically, the third car, but it was built on the frame of the first after it had been crashed by a Nazi-era Volkswagen executive.
+The one being auctioned was, technically, the third car, but it was built on the frame of the first after it had been crashed by a Nazi-era Volkswagen executive.
 The second Type 64 was confiscated by Allied forces after the war and crashed soon after.
 It was later rebuilt and is now on exhibit at a museum in Hamburg, Germany, after spending some time at the Petersen Museum.

 The Porsche family was allowed to keep this particular Type 64 and it was driven extensively by both Ferdinand and his son Ferry, who would later create the 356.
 Ferry applied the family name to the front of the car.
 In 1947, this Type 64 was restored by the Turin, Italy, auto design and manufacturing firm known today as Pininfarina.